olimorris/persisted.nvim/README.md

 These can be overwritten by calling the `setup` method and passing in the appropriate value.

+> **Note:** `autosave` and `autoload` may not work if you've lazy loaded the plugin.

 ## 🚀 Usage

-The plugin works well with others like [vim-startify](https://github.com/mhinz/vim-startify) or [dashboard](https://github.com/glepnir/dashboard-nvim).
-It will never restore a session automatically but the commands below, or a custom autocmd, may be used.
+The plugin is designed to work with startup screens like [vim-startify](https://github.com/mhinz/vim-startify) or [dashboard](https://github.com/glepnir/dashboard-nvim) out of the box.
+It will never load a session automatically by default.

+To use the plugin, the commands below may be used:

 ### Commands

-- `SessionStart` - Start a session.
+- `SessionStart` - Start recording a session.
 Useful if `autosave = false`
 - `SessionStop` - Stop recording a session
 - `SessionSave` - Save the current session
 - `SessionLoad` - Load the session for the current directory and current branch if `git_use_branch = true`
 - `SessionLoadLast` - Load the last session
 - `SessionDelete` - Delete the current session
 - `SessionToggle` - Determines whether to load, start or stop a session

+> **Note:** The author only binds `SessionToggle` to a keymap for simplicity.

 ### Callbacks